 The 2001 Plan allows the Compensation Committee to award Performance Shares.
 Many of the provisions of the 2001 Plan that govern Performance Shares are the same in all material respects as those that govern Restricted Shares.
 For example, the provisions that govern the purchase price of Performance Shares, the acceptance of awards of Performance Shares, the restrictions on the transfer or sale of Performance Shares, the issuance of Performance Shares, and the effect of an Eligible Participant's termination of employment are the same in all material respects as those that govern Restricted Shares.
 The provisions of the 2001 Plan are different, however, with respect to the award of Performance Shares.
 Awards of Performance Shares are based upon the achievement of performance goals during a specified performance period.
 The Compensation Committee establishes the performance period for each award of Performance Shares at the time of the award.
 At the time of each award, the Compensation Committee also establishes a range of performance goals to be achieved during the performance period.
 The performance goals are determined by the Compensation Committee using whatever measures of performance are appropriate in the opinion of the Compensation Committee.
 Such measures may include, for example, earnings or return on capital.
-Performance Shares will be earned as determined by the Compensation Committee with respect to the attainment of the performance goals set for the performance period.
+Performance period.
 Attainment of the highest performance goal will earn 100% of the Performance Shares awarded for the performance period; failure to attain the lowest performance goal for the performance period will earn none of the Performance Shares.
 The Compensation Committee is responsible for determining whether a performance goal has been attained.